-A Viking age Swedish runestone in Edinburgh has an interesting story to tell!
+A Viking age Swedish runestone in Edinburgh with an interesting story to tell!

 Faunal analysis from the Covesea Caves highlight the diversity of the species composition

 Young and Student Fellow Grant supported a presentation at an international conference

 Visits supported to produce an up to date gazetteer and background summary regarding Scotland’s medieval friaries